 The Facebook Ad Platform Knows Everything About You

-Facebook Ads obtains a tremendous amount of information about who you are and what you’ve done.
-It uses that information to hunt you down and show you an ad it thinks you’ll click.
+Facebook Ads obtains a tremendous amount of information about who you are.
+It uses that information to show you an ad it thinks you’ll click.
 Just like Skynet (except without the whole “wanting to kill you” objective).
 Just take a look Facebook’s Data Use Policy to see what’s being tracked:

 First, every Page you Like, post you click, photo you share, and every other action is tracked by Facebook.
 Did you just take 37 seconds to stare at that photo of your ex-girlfriend on vacation in Panama City?
 Facebook knows.